newton-jose/egm96/README.md

 All done in Kotlin :)

-After download the egm96 and corrections coefficients files:
+After download and uncompress the egm96 and corrections coefficients files:

 https://earth-info.nga.mil/GandG/wgs84/gravitymod/egm96/egm96.z